-Dr. Carrie Simmons has worked as a fishery biologist for the Gulf of Mexico Fishery Management Council since 2008.
-She was appointed Deputy Director in January 2013.
-She is involved with stock assessment meetings and works on drafting and reviewing amendments and fishery management plans for the Gulf Council.
-She is always looking for ways to improve the public involvement in the federal fishery management process.
+Dr. Carrie Simmons has worked as a fishery biologist for the Gulf Council since 2008 and was appointed as the Deputy Director in 2013.
+After serving as the Deputy for 5 years, she became the Executive Director in June 2018.
+She is involved with various meetings of the Council such as stock assessments, advisory panels, scientific and statistical committees, and Council meetings.
+She continuously looks for ways to improve public involvement and education in the federal fishery management process.

 Beth Hager is a native Floridian.
 She grew up in Tampa fishing, horseback riding, and canoeing along the Hillsborough River.
 Beth attended Hillsborough Community College and the University of Florida with studies concentrated in accounting.
 She earned her bachelor’s degree at St. Petersburg College in the Management and Organizational Leadership program.